CenturyLinkLabs/zodiac/README.md

 - [ ] Compose v1.3 support
 - [ ] Client to remote endpoint authentication
 - [ ] Support for compose's `build` option
+- [ ] Support for private repos on the Docker hub